Listen to the Podcast

-We’re just going to cover some basics regarding options, if you’ve never traded option contracts.
+We’re just going to cover some basics regarding options if you’ve never traded options contracts.
 We’ll talk about some options; maybe it will give you a little bit of foundation.

 Before we get into that, I want to remind you that everything that we cover, discuss or talk about is just for educational and informational purposes, nothing is recommendations to buy or sell any stock, option or equity.
 I think most of you guys know that, but I want to emphasize that, because you might be watching this video sometime in the future and prices might have shifted.

 You might be wondering, why exactly am I talking about options today?
-Or why are we doing a let’s talk stocks session about a basic guide to options?
+Or why are we doing a let’s talk stocks session about an essential guide to options?

 My Options Course

-Some of you that have been following me for quite some time know and understand that I’ve been working on an options course for quite a while, in fact, this course is extremely huge, I don’t even want to say how many hours, but you almost have to be very educationally determined to watch the course.
-And that is simply because options are a very complex subject.
+Some of you that have been following me for quite some time now and understand that I’ve been working on an options course for quite a while, in fact, this course is huge, I don’t even want to say how many hours, but you almost have to be very educationally determined to watch the course.
+And that is just because options are a very complex subject.

-With that being said, our second course is being released, the first one is already released.
-It’s the options foundation course, which is a three hour course that we already have on the website.
+With that being said, our second course is being released, and the first one is already released.
+It’s the options foundation course, which is a three-hour course that we already have on the website.

 But the next course in the series, the second course for the business of options and trading verticals, where we go in more depth, is going to be released probably within two to three weeks.
 Once the sales page is done and we finish uploading some of the things and double checking a couple of things, it’s going to be released very soon and very quickly.
-In fact, it’s nearly there, 99% complete, so we just have to fine-tune a few things.
+It’s nearly there, 99% complete, so we have to fine-tune a few things.

-Because of that, because the course is so huge, I’ve broken up the whole mastery course series into 9 courses, simply because in order to watch the whole mastery course, it probably is about 80-90 hours long.
+Because of that, because the course is so massive, I’ve broken up the whole mastery course series into nine courses, only because to watch the entire mastery course, it probably is about 80-90 hours long.

 I go in detail about basically every little step behind trading options for the business of trading options and the verticals in this course.